nthieberger/language-data-node-tools/ontology.md

 ## Property: compiler

-The participant is responsible for collecting the sub-parts of the resource together.
+The compiler is responsible for collecting the sub-parts of the resource together.

 ### Values expected to be one of these types: